trallnag/ansible-role-aws-cli/devel/pre-commit.md

 ## GitHub Integration

 While pre-commit is used in GitHub Actions, there is no explicit job or workflow where pre-commit is executed.
-This happens through the continous integration service [pre-commit.ci](https://pre-commit.ci/) and the related GitHub App [pre-commit ci](https://github.com/marketplace/pre-commit-ci).
+This happens through the continuous integration service [pre-commit.ci](https://pre-commit.ci/) and the related GitHub App [pre-commit ci](https://github.com/marketplace/pre-commit-ci).